Vluuks/AndroidPractice/Week1/Content.md

 <a name="parameters"></a>

 ### Parameters of the constructor
+Parameters determine what kind of information can be passed on to a method.
+You are probably familiar with this concept as it exists in other languages as well.
+In Java, they are specified between the `()` of the method declaration, stating the name of the parameter and its type.

 You can see in the method declaration of the constructor that it takes three parameters: two strings and an integer.

          public Student(String aName, String aProgram, int aStudentNumber)